Coke Scholars Doing Good in the Midst of the Global Pandemic

 “I want to help students reach their full potential even if they couldn’t afford or get access to these resources in-person.
 Without having a guidance counselor to provide a path forward or advice, this process can be very overwhelming for not only students but families,” Sravya said.

-Ace It began offering a free 3-week, 8-session crash course on the SATs and ACTs.
+Admit Guru began offering a free 3-week, 8-session crash course on the SATs and ACTs.
 Students learned the differences between the two exams and covered concept areas that are tested over Zoom, utilizing polls and break out rooms to look at practice questions and take concepts into practice.